Enteee/duckpond.ch/_drafts/reMarkable.md

 The amazing project [srvfb](https://github.com/Merovius/srvfb) took this idea to the next level.
 From the [README.md](https://github.com/Merovius/srvfb/blob/master/README.md):

-> This repository contains a small webserver that can serve the contents of a linux framebuffer device as video over HTTP.
+> This repository contains a small webserver that can serve the contents of a Linux framebuffer device as video over HTTP.
 The video is encoded as a series of PNGs, which are served in a multipart/x-mixed-replace stream.
 The primary use case is to stream a [reMarkable] screen to a computer and share it from there via video-conferencing or capturing it.
 For that reason, there is also a proxy-mode, which streams the frames as raw, uncompressed data from the remarkable and can then do the png-encoding on a more powerful machine.
 Whithout that, the framerate is one or two frames per second, which might not be acceptable (it might be, though).

 Running this on the [reMarkable] is super easy.
 The result is great and even the documented lag in non-proxy mode is acceptable.
 Problem solved.